DATAMATH CALCULATOR MUSEUM

 |Program steps:||Courtesy of:||Joerg Woerner|

 Manufacturing cost of the slimline models was not too high, the whole calculator uses one flexible printed circuit board (Flex-PCB) with the integrated circuit and a LCD-module.
-You won't find any soldering or usage of screws within the calculator.
+You won't find any hand-soldering or usage of screws within the calculator.